chizkidd/paper-trail/README.md

 Ask questions.
 Get grounded answers from any document you bring.

-Papertrail is a document Q&A agent built with Streamlit.
+Papertrail is a simple document Q&A agent built with Streamlit.
 It indexes your document, retrieves relevant evidence, and generates grounded answers with clear attribution.

 No hardcoded knowledge base.
 No hidden training data.
 Every answer is derived from your document.